Pride is Self-centredness (updated 2024/10/08)

 Agape is a sacrificial love that voluntarily suffers inconvenience, discomfort, and even death for the benefit of another without expecting anything in return.http://www.compellingtruth.org/agape-love.html

-Agape is defined using the terms like "self-sacrificing" with the principle of esteeming others ahead of yourself.
+Agape is defined using terms like "self-sacrificing" with the principle of esteeming others ahead of yourself.

-Agape is not a feeling, it is a decision, a determination to to consider the needs of others ahead of our own.
+Agape is not a feeling; it is a decision, a determination to consider the needs of others before our own.

-Agape is doing what God requires of us rather than doing what our 'flesh' (mind and body) demand we do.
+Agape is doing what God requires of us rather than doing what our 'flesh' (mind and body) demands we do.

 "Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.
 (John 12:24)

-Jesus here is speaking of dying to self.
-A fruitful life is one not ruled by self-centredness but, by dying to self issues, ruled by a desire to serve others.
+Jesus is speaking of dying to self.
+A fruitful life is one not ruled by self-centredness, i.e. pride.
+Only after we die to our self-centeredness will we be free to serve.

 whoever wishes to become great among you shall be your servant (Matthew 20:26)